elgholm/watchdog/README.md

 ## Description of files in this package:
 - "setup": This file contains your setup, change to suit your needs.
-- "execute": The main file who should be executed, add this to your cron, preferable for every minute.
+- "execute": The main script, add this to your cron, preferable for every minute.
 - "log" - Logfile
 - "scripts/*": The individual scripts, executed each time "execute" is run (by cron).
 - "out/*": Placeholder directory for outputs by the scipts, check here for status.